flowersinthesand/portal-java/atmosphere/README.md

 </dependency>
 ```

+### Adding context.xml
 Copy the following into a file named `context.xml` in `META-INF` if the target server is Tomcat or in `WEB-INF` if the target server is JBoss.
-If the target server supports Servlet Specification 3.0, you don't need to do that.
+If the target server supports Servlet Specification 3.0, you don't need to add it.
+This is required by the Atmosphere.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Context>